Metric Correlations

 - A statistical test (Two-sample Kolmogorov Smirnov) comparing the distribution of the highlighted window to the baseline to try and quantify which metrics have most evidence of a significant change.
 You can explore our implementation here.Volume

-- A heuristic measure based on the percentage change in averages between highlighted window and baseline, with various edge cases sensibly controlled for.
+- A heuristic measure based on the percentage change in averages between a highlighted window and baseline, with various edge cases sensibly controlled for.
 You can explore our implementation here.

 Aggregation